 5. Below, I describe some of the popular variable pay plans that are being used in business and industry right now.
-Again, you do not have to describe them for the exam; you only need to be able to state which ones are and are not, indeed, pay for performance systems from a behavioral perspective (per the preceding study objective).
+I am not going to ask you to name or describe them for the exam but see Study Objective 6 for some material I am going to ask you to learn.

-Aamodt mentions some of these plans in Figure 9.2 on page 342 and describes some, but not all of them in the subsequent material.

-I would have divided things up a bit differently, but in Aamdot's defense this is an undergraduate text in IO psychology and not a compensation text.
-Nonetheless, I believe it is important for you (and from a behavior analytic perspective) to know that there are really three categories of variable pay plans, not two: individual plans, work group/team plans, and organizational plans (Aamodt leaves out group/team plans).
+I want to provide some explanation before you read about these pay plans.
+Aamodt mentions some of these plans in Figure 9.2 on page 342 and describes some but not all of them in the subsequent material.
+I would have divided things up a bit differently but in Aamdot's defense this is an undergraduate text in IO psychology and not a compensation text.
+Nonetheless, I believe it is important for you (and from a behavior analytic perspective) to know that there are really three categories of variable pay plans, not two: individual plans, work group/team plans, and organizational plans.
+Aamodt leaves out group/team plans.